TinfoilSubmarine/wofi-pass/README.md

 # wofi-pass
 ```
 Usage: wofi-pass [options]
+	-a, --autotype	autotype whatever entry is chosen
 	-h, --help			show this help message
-	-s, --squash-choice	don't show field choice if password file only contains password
+	-s, --squash		don't show field choice if password file only contains password
 	-t, --type			type the selection instead of copying to clipboard
 ```

 Since `wofi` isn't a drop-in replacement for `rofi`, I couldn't use